kluceycose/CS401_CRM/README.md

 This package includes all classes of the menu items that associate with Accounts, including:<br/>
 DisplayCustomers.java<br/>
 In a later version, we will likely implement more features surrounding customers<br/>

+User Story HW1:
+Sales manager launches application then creates a new account and adds a new contact to the account.<br/>
+Then the sales manager converts a lead into an opportunity.<br/>